Super (2010 Indian film)

-Super (originally known only by the Vitarka Mudrā hand symbol) is a 2010 Indian Kannada-language dystopian political drama film written and directed by Upendra.
+Super (originally known only by the Vitarka Mudrā hand symbol, 👌) is a 2010 Indian Kannada-language dystopian political drama film written and directed by Upendra.
+With the title of the film depicted only by a symbol, its stars Upendra and Nayanthara and is produced by Rockline Venkatesh, while V. Harikrishna scored the music.
 The film was released on 3 December 2010 in its Kannada version, and on 11 March 2011 in its Telugu version, which had a few scenes reshot with Ali and Sadhu Kokila switching roles.
 This utopian film has a concept of a contrasting futuristic India set in the year 2030, and the contemporary image of India.

 The film revolves around Subash, a non-resident Indian who is challenged by his fiancée who has a modern outlook, to change India.
 The film shows Subash trying to bring change to India.
 The film generated large amounts of coverage in media, as it marked the end of Upendra's ten-year hiatus from directing.
 The film received positive critical acclaim, with critics praising the concept and screenplay.

-With the title of the film depicted only by a symbol, its stars Upendra and Nayanthara and is produced by Rockline Venkatesh, while V. Harikrishna scored the music.

 Plot

-Subash Chandra Gandh resides in London and owns the multi-billion dollar company Gandhi and Gandhi.
+Subash Chandra Gandhi resides in London and owns the multi-billion dollar company, Gandhi and Gandhi.
 He falls in love with Indira; because he hopes that she is a traditional girl.
-Indira, however, is on a mission to kill Gandhi–he is responsible for her older sister falling into a coma.
+Indira, however, is on a mission to kill Gandhi, since he is responsible for her older sister falling into a coma.

 After Indira left him, she gives Gandhi the challenge to remain an ordinary citizen in India, disclosing her mission.
 Gandhi goes to Bangalore to attempt her challenge but fails miserably.
-Societal attitudes deeply disturbed him, and when his father reaches Bangalore from London to take him back, Gandhi makes the decision to continue residing in India and change the fortune of the common man.
+Societal attitudes deeply disturb him, and when his father reaches Bangalore from London to take him back, Gandhi makes the decision to continue residing in India and change the fortune of the common man.

 Around this time, Indira, now also in India, hatches a plot to kill Gandhi.
 With 10 million pounds from his father in India, Gandhi starts a multinational company of Rowdies, subsequently becoming the chief minister of the state.

 After becoming the chief minister, Gandhi rapes Indira, while an Indian state gets auctioned off.